andrewcbancroft/andrewcbancroft-blog/content/blog/ios-development/xcode/new-delights-with-xcode-11.md

 ![Capabilities Search](capabilities-search.gif)

 ## Editor Quick Actions
 Holding the `command` key down while mousing over and clicking on various levels of your code presents a quick action pop-out.
 Handy!
+Xcode 10 had some of these as well, but Xcode 11 adds additional actions in additional areas.

 ![Editor Quick Actions](editor-quick-actions.gif)